 Top of the bill, though, is Disney World.
 The Magic Kingdom in Orlando is the biggest theme park in the world, attracting millions every year.
 Visitors can also head to other popular sites such as Epcot, MGM Studios, the Kennedy Space Centre and a string of water parks.

-70 million people visited Florida in the first half of 2022, which marks an increase of over 20% from the previous year (VISIT FLORIDA).
+Florida started 2023 off strong with 37.9 million visitors between January and March—the largest volume of visitors ever recorded in a single quarter.
 Having now exceeded pre-pandemic levels, the state resumes its upward trajectory in visitor numbers, which lasted 9 consecutive years before the pandemic.

 Our experts say